gibber-cc/gibber/README.markdown

 Master.removeFX(0);                  // remove first effect in chain. don't pass a argument to remove all fx.
 ```

 Gibber also relies on Sink.js, audiofile.js, require.js and jQuery for functionality.
-Note that for drum samples to work the
-sample locations in drums.js must be changed.